Track and resolve bugs faster by using data from your Azure DevOps (formerly known as Visual Studio Team Services, VSTS) commits.

 This integration needs to set up only once per organization, then it is available for all projects.

-Sentry organization owner or manager permissions and Azure organization owner permissions are required to install this integration.
+To install this integration, Sentry organization owner or manager permissions and Azure organization owner permissions or being a user in the Project Collections Administrators group are required.

 Navigate to Settings > Integrations > Azure DevOps and click "Add Installation".